punkish/punkish/entries/C/CO/CON/Configuration-Over-Code/index.md

 ---
-title      : The Importance of a Data Dictionary
+title      : Configuration Over Code
-description: configuration over code modified   : 2020-03-29 15:43:00
-created    : 2020-03-29 15:43:00
+description: iow The Importance of a Data Dictionary modified   : 2020-03-29 15:43:00 created    : 2020-03-29 15:43:00
 viewcount  : 7